jcorporation/myMPD/docs/debug.md

 ### Get logs from running myMPD

-You can set the log level in Settings->Maintenance to debug and get the output from your logging service, for systemd it is: `journalctl -fu mympd`.
+You can set the log level in the Maintenance dialog to `debug` and get the output from your logging service, for systemd it is: `journalctl -fu mympd`.

 ## Webbrowser logging